opendocsg/slw-judgments-backfill/2005_SGHC_24/report.md

  [emphasis added]

-29     In _Tan Sim Lay v Lim Kiat Seng_ [1996] 2 SLR 769 at 777, [23], Choo Han Tec k JC (as he then was) had no hesitation in c onc luding that the prac tic e of businessmen who extended their banking fac ilities to assoc iates for a c ommission was not tantamount to moneylending:
+29     In _Tan Sim Lay v Lim Kiat Seng_ <span class="citation">[1996] 2 SLR 769</span> at 777, [23], Choo Han Tec k JC (as he then was) had no hesitation in c onc luding that the prac tic e of businessmen who extended their banking fac ilities to assoc iates for a c ommission was not tantamount to moneylending:

  There is implic it in Lord Devlin’s judgment that suc h transac tions at least have the c olour of a genuine c ommerc ial transac tion other than pure moneylending.
 The defenc e there failed bec ause the evidenc e adduc ed was inadequate to c onvinc e the c ourt that the transac tions were not only truly what they appeared.
 Similar transactions may well include the extension by one party for the use of another the credit facilities at the disposal of the former in consideration of payment of a commission.
 Such transactions per se may not be moneylending.
 In the present c ase, money was ac tually advanc ed whic h were [ sic ] to be repaid with interest fixed at an exorbitant rate. [emphasis added]

-30     In _Ding Leng Kong v Mok Kwong Yue_ [2003] 4 SLR 637, Woo Bih Li J had to determine whether c ertain advanc es for equity investment amounted to loans.
+30     In _Ding Leng Kong v Mok Kwong Yue_ <span class="citation">[2003] 4 SLR 637</span>, Woo Bih Li J had to determine whether c ertain advanc es for equity investment amounted to loans.
 In determining that the subjec t transac tions did not amount to moneylending, Woo J astutely observed at [56]:

  While I agree with various pleaded defenc es that Ding had taken advantage of the situation, that does not nec essarily make him a moneylender within the Ac t.
 Neither does it make Ding’s actions so unconscionable as to deny him the reliefs he seeks.
 The transactions were at arm’s length between commercially-minded persons.
 After all, Ding was taking the risk that he might not be repaid even the principal, a risk which has become more real as developments have shown. [emphasis added]